quarticon/quarticon-plenty-tool/meta/documents/user_guide_en.md

 - Similar products: recommendation frame will display to the user products that are most often displayed by other users, together with the products currently viewed
 - Previously viewed: recommendation frame will display to the user products they previously viewed during the current session
 - Abandoned cart: recommendation frame will display to the user products that were added to their cart last time but were not purchased

-Check the QuarticOn application and take advantage of all its possibilities.
-Visit /this/ website for more information.